jgordon615/McDecision/README.md

 Decision engine written in Minecraft

 This project was written for the OMGWTF2 contest.
-It is a decision engine written in the most obtuse way possible.
+It is a shout-out to all the nephews who write "enterprise" software for their uncles, and invariably produce code that's written in the most obtuse way possible.

 It works like this: